vpoupet/myriad/README.md

 # How to use

 A presentation is written as a single HTML file.
-It should contain a reference to the `slides.css` and `myriad.js` for basic slides functionality, as well as theme CSS and Javascript files (theme files should appear after as they might override functions or style rules):
+It should contain a reference to the `slides.js` and `slides.css` for basic slides functionality, as well as theme CSS and Javascript files (theme files should appear after as they might override functions or style rules):